by Calculated Risk on 8/23/2018 10:10:00 AM

-"The seasonally adjusted estimate of new houses for sale at the end of June was 197,000.
-This represents a supply of 5.8 months at the current sales rate."On inventory, according to the Census Bureau:
+"The seasonally-adjusted estimate of new houses for sale at the end of July was 309,000.
+This represents a supply of 5.9 months at the current sales rate."On inventory, according to the Census Bureau:

 "A house is considered for sale when a permit to build has been issued in permit-issuing places or work has begun on the footings or foundation in nonpermit areas and a sales contract has not been signed nor a deposit accepted."Starting in 1973 the Census Bureau broke this down into three categories: Not Started, Under Construction, and Completed.

 The third graph shows the three categories of inventory starting in 1973.

 The inventory of completed homes for sale is still somewhat low, and the combined total of completed and under construction is also somewhat low.